electrichive/waggledance/index.md

 	* Breadth First Search
 	* Dijkstra's Algorithm

+## Tooling
+Time to upgrade your tools!
+Check out the tools section below in the Resources section of this document.

 # Level 3 (Intermediate) - Step 6
 ## Self-teach while you prep and apply for jobs (1 month - 12 months)
 Congrats!
 You've finished the learning program from Level 2, and now you should be at an intermediate capability as a programmer.